Basis of Presentation and Significant Accounting Policies

 The Company expenses sales costs and any commissions when incurred as the amortization period would have been one year or less.

 The Company has historically provided well stimulation services based on contractual arrangements, such as term contracts and pricing agreements, or on a spot market basis.
 Revenue is recognized upon completion of stimulation stages and includes the components of the services and the chemicals and proppants consumed while performing the well stimulation services.
 For our U.S. business, our performance obligations are defined as stages.
 In the case of our Argentina business, our performance obligations have been defined as stages plus specific defined services noted within the contract.
 For both businesses, customers are invoiced upon the completion of each job, which consist of multiple stimulation stages.

 Under term pricing agreement arrangements, customers commit to targeted utilization levels at agreed-upon pricing, but without termination penalties or obligations to pay for services not used by the customer.
 In addition, the agreed-upon pricing is typically subject to periodic review.

 Spot market basis arrangements are based on agreed-upon spot market rates.

 Coiled Tubing Revenue

-The Company began providing coiled tubing and other well stimulation services in early 2015.
-Jobs for these services are typically short term in nature, lasting anywhere from a few hours to multiple days.
+For our coiled tubing services, performance obligations are satisfied within a day, in line with day rates established by the contract.
+Jobs for these services are typically short term in nature, lasting anywhere from a few hours to a few days.
 Revenue is recognized upon completion of each job based upon a completed field ticket.
 The Company charges the customer for mobilization, services performed, personnel on the job, equipment used on the job, and miscellaneous consumables at agreed-upon spot market rates.